dainst/arachnefrontend/README.md

 The `con10t`-repository (https://github.com/dainst/con10t) is automatically checked out when building Arachne 4 Frontend with "npm run build" if the con10t-folder doesn't already exist.

+The con10t submodule provides many valuable widgets which can be used on project pages.
+You can find a demonstration of the widgets at https://arachne.dainst.org/project/widgetsdemo.

 #### Updating the submodule con10t

 Within the folder of the submodule execute